jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 And we have not been ignoring it.
 We have been drowning in proposed answers—every day another ocean of speeches, articles, and posts promising the fix.
 We've listened, and our frustration has curdled into a growing hatred of our own countrymen.
 Yet decades of our best efforts have added up to failure—not because we tried too little, but because we were aiming at the wrong target.

-This book won't tell you what to do on Monday morning — Rework, Build, and a hundred others do that well.
-This book aims at something underneath: a way of seeing that makes the fights over identity, politics, and economics finally make sense.
-Once they lose their grip on you, you'll see clearly when we mix age old tools with modern technology, our future becomes so very bright.
+This book won't tell you what to do on Monday morning — _Rework_, _Build_, and many others do that well.
+This book aims at something underneath: a way of seeing that makes the fights over identity, politics, and economics finally lose their grip on you.

-Our failure is not that our thinkers or leaders are unintelligent or uncaring.
-It is that nearly every answer on offer is rooted in a biological identity—our nationality, our class, our ideology, our tribe—and none of these can see the technological ecosystem we actually live in.

-Because the fact is, we have crossed into a new world.
-The technomass on Earth now rivals the planet's entire biomass.
-Our survival once depended on finding food and shelter in the biological world; now it depends almost entirely on technological production.
-To nature, this is nothing new—merely a change in material, one among many across the eras in which Earth has had different atmospheres, environments, and lifeforms.
-For us, it is something else entirely.

-We can no longer assume the natural environment will provide for us; our power, food, shelter, transportation—our lives—are built from technological harvests now.
-But no one is tending that garden.
-To thrive in this world, we must do deliberately what we once did by instinct in the old one: curate, plant, and cultivate our technological environment.

-Maria's story points to what's getting in our way.
-You, me, and most everyone else in the world are unconsciously using biological instincts to survive inside a technological ecosystem—navigating a new world with mentalities and assumptions built from the old one, while technology changes faster than our old ideas can keep up.
-This mismatch is what drives our fights over identity, our political gridlock, and our economic malaise.

-The way out starts with a universal law we already know well—we just haven't applied it to the new you.

-Charles Darwin decoded the rules of life.
-Every generation varies, natural selection favors the traits that work, and new species evolve to suit a changing environment.
-So what does that make you?

-Our biology can't keep pace, so our minds must: we pick which tools to make and use, and so become selectors for evolution.
-No one is in charge—some may ban printing presses or working from home, but evolution runs on billions of small choices, like dropping DVDs for streaming, so it always finds another way.
-What it hasn't gotten around is us: even holding new tools, we tell ourselves stories loud enough to forget we're still playing.

-Our identities, ideologies, and cultures often have us clinging to the toolset we know and resisting the obligations of life.
+Those fights are all about clinging to the aging toolset we know and resisting the obligations of life to change, adapt, evolve.
 This book is about learning to see the shifting environment beneath those stories—the same stories that carry our knowledge and culture but can also blind us to a simple truth: ongoing adaptation is how living things prosper.

 And the good news is that life has faced our struggle with dwindling resources many times before.
 The game plan is old and proven—new species, better suited to the environment—and many of the adaptations we need already exist.

-In the early 1970s, something fundamental shifted: the Mother of All Demos (1968) revealed interactive computing's potential, ARPANET (1969) proved networked communication could work, and the microprocessor (1971) made computation portable.
-The building blocks of networked personal computing existed simultaneously, and as they converged over the following decades, the Industrial Age gave birth to the Internet Age.
-New digital products filled the world like offspring seeking to win their place in nature.

-But many established people and businesses did not embrace these inventions.
-They didn't know how.
-Feeling threatened by change, they clung to their aging technologies instead, and after decades of such resistance, our evolution has stalled.
-We still hold Industrial Age identities, philosophies, and ways of life.
-Like Maria, we use technologies the way hunter-gatherers made do with whatever they found—then credit or blame our ideologies for the results, good or bad.

-Yet, like a biologist assessing an environment, we could be deliberately cultivating our technologies to live a good life.
+But how to adapt?

-That's why this is a book for people in the middle: people who want things to be more rational, caring, and level-headed, and who are willing to work for it.
-It will show you how to adapt—whether you are in Gen Z hoping to start a family or a retiree hoping to see grandkids—by doing what life has done many times before: leaving the shadows of a bygone age behind and purposefully evolving for the environment in which you live.
+That begins with the people willing to try.
+Which is why this is a book for people in the middle who want things to be more rational, caring, and level-headed, and who are willing to work for it.
+Whether you are in Gen Z hoping to start a family or a retiree hoping to see grandkids, this book will show you how life leaves the shadows of a bygone age behind and purposefully evolves to the new environment in which it lives.

 It starts with taking one idea seriously: human civilization now evolves through its technologies, and each of us earns our place within that process.

-This book practices what it preaches.
-It is free and open-source, published on the internet with no paywall and no gatekeeper.
-Like every technology, it will survive only if it proves useful to you.
+Every big idea is built from smaller, mostly forgotten ones.
+This book aims to be one of the blocks — a useful piece of a structure others will finish.
+It practices what it preaches.
+It is not the final answer, so it's free and open-source with no paywall or gatekeepers.
+Like every adaptation, it will survive only if it proves useful enough for you to pass on and build upon.

-On this journey you will uncover your technological identity, learn to make smarter tool choices, and stop merely surviving Industrial Age obsolescence.
-You will get something Maria never had: a clearer view of what's coming, what she can change, and most important of all how to embrace humanity's role in the evolution of life on Earth.
+On this journey you will uncover your technological identity, combine tools free from influence, and stop merely surviving Industrial Age obsolescence.
+You will get something Maria never had: a clearer view of what's coming, what you can change, and most important of all how to embrace humanity's role in the evolution of life on Earth.

 ## Illustration